ayslanleal/blocklake/README.md

 # ⛓️Blocklake

 Blocklake is a project that aims to unify different data from different sources related to blockchains.
-[Blockchair](https://blockchair.com/) and [DeffiLamma](https://defillama.com/docs/api) APIs were used as source, which provide block data, transactions, address information and protocol data (Defi, Yields, DEXs) such as TVL, % yielsftretrtds, liquidations.
+[Blockchair](https://blockchair.com/) and [DeffiLamma](https://defillama.com/docs/api) APIs were used as source, which provides block data, transactions, address information, and protocol data (Defi, Yields, DEXs) such as TVL, % yields, and liquidations.
 The data pipeline architecture was designed and developed entirely on AWS.

 ![Architeture](./architeture.jpg)